Remortgage or equity release?

 - The overall value of your property increases compared to when you bought it;

-- You make repayments over time to pay off the loan borrowed
+- You make repayments over time to pay off the mortgage or any other loans secured against the property.

-If you have equity in your home and you’d like to access some of the value of that equity, there are different ways to do it.
+If you have equity in your home and you'd like to access some of that value, there are different ways to do it.

 If you don't want to move, you could borrow money against the equity in your home instead.
 Depending on your age and circumstances, you could consider releasing money from your home through remortgaging or taking out an equity release plan.